Hohnn/app-desktop-electron/README.md

 # Desktop Layer for SkyDrone Project

 SkyDrone project is an e-commerce digitalization solution entirely build with MERN stack : MongoDB, Express, React and NodeJS.
-As students, this year projects was a way to conceptualize, discover, develop the desktop App in order to manage all cruds.
+As students, 2 weeks are dedicated to conceptualize, discover and develop the desktop layer using ReactJS and ElectronJS.

 # How to Install and Run the Project